Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 Figure 1: Flexible data pooling across products or over different planning horizons can support various planning processes and planning horizons across retail and consumer packaged goods (CPG) operations.

-Consider planograms, for example, which are not adjusted daily but are generally revised every few months as part of a more extensive assortment review process, with smaller adjustments often made between review periods.
+Consider retail planograms, for example, which are not adjusted daily but are generally revised every few months as part of a more extensive assortment review process, with smaller adjustments often made between review periods.
 While many retailers still base planograms on past sales examined in weekly or monthly time buckets, demand-driven planograms offer a much higher degree of accuracy because they take advantage of this highly granular, day-product-location level forecast data.
 The same applies to markdown optimization, workforce shift optimization, and any other planning process with a more extended period than daily replenishment.

 Despite the knock-on benefits of accurate demand forecasts throughout retail and CPG operations, many companies’ forecasting capabilities are, unfortunately, still quite limited.